EconomyTop Stories

 Many economists and analysts believe that runaway inflation could slow economic growth and rising unemployment rates, resulting in so-called “Stagflation.”
 A portmanteau of stagnation and inflation, stagflation refers to a situation where the economy is essentially at a standstill.
 Economic policies designed to combat inflation typically cause higher unemployment, while policies intended to reduce unemployment can increase inflation.
 This Catch-22 usually results in stagflation that can last for years.

 For the world to avoid the worst stagflation, the underlying causes of rising inflation need to be addressed.
-Until the COVID-19 pandemic is well and truly over and Russian President Vladamir Putin ends his invasion of Ukraine, the world’s economy will be under threat.
+Until the COVID-19 pandemic is well and truly over and Russian President Vladimir Putin ends his invasion of Ukraine, the world’s economy will be under threat.

-????Join the Discussion in the Wealthy VC Investor Group
+Join the Discussion in the WVC Facebook Investor Group